-* An occasional car nap or slightly later bedtime isn't going to do too much harm.
-BUT, if your child spends a couple of days taking naps in the car, and later bedtimes they may become overtired quickly.
+An occasional car nap or slightly later bedtime isn't going to do too much harm.
+BUT, if your child spends a couple of days taking naps in the car, with later bedtimes, they may become overtired quickly.
 By the time bed time rolls around on day 2 or 3 they have probably become so overtired that they have a complete meltdown and 'forget' their sleep skills and cry their eyes out.
-If that happens, you may become very nervous because a) your child who has been happily self settling for weeks is now crying again, and b) your Mother-in-law is standing outside the door repeatedly asking if you're sure the baby is okay?
+If that happens, you may become very nervous because a) your child who has been happily self-settling for weeks is now crying again, and b) your Mother-in-law is standing outside the door repeatedly asking if you're sure the baby is okay?

 There are two major impediments that will affect your little one’s sleep over the holidays.
 One is travel and the other is family and friends, so I want to tackle both of those topics individually.